bdaiinstitute/spatialmath-python/docs/source/intro.rst

 The classes inherit from ``collections.UserList`` and have all the functionality of Python lists, and this is discussed further in section :ref:`list-powers`
-The pose objects are a list subclass so we can index it or slice it as we would a list, but the result each time belongs to the class it was sliced from.
+The pose objects are a list subclass so we can index it or slice it as we would a list, but the result always belongs to the class it was sliced from.

 Operators for pose objects